-On the other hand, servant-leaders place enormous value on people and their inherent humanity.
-They seek to foster collaboration, understanding, mutual respect (crazy, I know), and wholeness, both within themselves and others.
+On the other hand, servant leadership places enormous value on people and their inherent humanity.
+Servant leaders seek to foster collaboration, understanding, mutual respect (crazy, I know), and wholeness, both within themselves and others.

-There’s a certain moral center to this leadership, as was mentioned in an essay by Dr. John Horsman that I read recently.
+There’s a certain moral center to servant leadership, as was mentioned in an essay by Dr. John Horsman that I read recently.
 A brief excerpt that I found especially poignant follows: